 About Veterinary Care in Faringdon

-This guide helps pet owners compare local veterinary options in Faringdon, Oxfordshire, based on services, animal coverage, and availability.
+Veterinary clinics in Faringdon offer a range of services and options for local pet owners seeking care for their animals.
+This guide helps pet owners compare local veterinary options based on services, animal coverage, and availability.

 Top-rated veterinary clinics in Faringdon

 There are 3 veterinary clinics in Faringdon, with an average Google rating of 4.9★.
-Each clinic treats dogs and cats, with none offering farm or large-animal services.
-All clinics provide emergency or out-of-hours care, but 24-hour veterinary cover is not available locally.
+All three clinics treat dogs and cats, with none offering farm or large-animal services.
+Each clinic provides emergency or out-of-hours care; however, there is no 24-hour veterinary cover available locally.

 Best Rated Veterinary Clinics in Faringdon, Oxfordshire